 In my case, I’ve tried many blog posting models but I come across 1 blog post per week and it works pretty well for me.

 Because I’ve got more space to learn new things and improve my skills.
 Even with 1 blog post per week, you can build consistency that literally improves your blog authenticity.

 If you’re blogging daily, you literally run the risk of burning yourself out.
 Because daily blog writing is one kind of a chore and a heavy task that’s hard to maintain every day.

-And it becomes one kind of pressure of your personal and family life, that you won’t be able to keep up.
-Even, your blog topic and writing quality go down as a result your readers leave in droves.
+And it becomes one kind of pressure on your personal and family life, that you won’t be able to keep up with.
+Even though your blog topic and writing quality go down as a result your readers leave in droves.

 NOTE: I only recommend daily blogging if you have a good team or have a long purpose.

 Anyway, if you blog one or two posts per week that simply won’t hurt you.
-But anything longer than that definitely hurts your quality that simply has no benefits at all.
+But anything longer than that definitely hurts your quality which simply has no benefits at all.

 Wrap it Up